OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/proxies.md

 The problem is easily solved though.
 Logic contracts should move the code within the constructor to a regular 'initializer' function, and have this function be called whenever the proxy links to this logic contract.
 Special care needs to be taken with this initializer function so that it can only be called once, which is one of the properties of constructors in general programming.

-This is why when the zOS CLI creates a proxy, it allows you to indicate an initializer function:
+This is why when the ZeppelinOS CLI creates a proxy, it allows you to indicate an initializer function:

 ```bash
 npx zos create MyLogicContract --init initialize --args arg1,arg2,arg3